MarcoPWx/Portfolio/docs/harvest.md

 ---
 layout: default
-title: Harvest.ai Documentation
+title: Chameleon Documentation
 permalink: /harvest/
 ---

-# Harvest.ai Documentation 🌾
+# Chameleon Documentation 🌾

-Welcome to the Harvest.ai documentation hub - your guide to the privacy-first AI data harvesting platform.
+Welcome to the Chameleon documentation hub - your guide to the privacy-first AI data harvesting platform.

 ## 📖 [Start with the Learning Roadmap](/harvest-learning-roadmap/)

-The learning roadmap provides a structured path through all Harvest.ai documentation.
+The learning roadmap provides a structured path through all Chameleon documentation.

 ## 🚀 Quick Links